ypyl/ypyl.github.io/Blog/2018-09-15-Wait-for-it.md

 ---
 layout: post
-title: "How to use wait-for-it with docker compose"
+title: How to use wait-for-it with docker compose
 date: 2018-09-15

 tags: docker